 Natural But Not Always Easy

-Many mothers have asked the question ‘if breastfeeding is so natural, why doesn’t it seem to come naturally?’
+Many have asked the question ‘if breastfeeding is so natural, why doesn’t it seem to come naturally?’
 It’s a good question!

 In times gone by, when every mother breastfed and generations of the same family lived close to each other, new parents would have plenty of support.
 Mothers would mostly likely have seen countless babies being breastfed before having their own, and could turn to their own mother, grandmother, aunt or other member of their community for breastfeeding help.
 Unfortunately, today many communities have lost that inbuilt support.